 Gender Dysphoria and Transsexualism

-Gender dysphoria is characterized by a strong, persistent cross-gender identification; people believe they are victims of a biologic accident and are cruelly imprisoned in a body incompatible with their subjective gender identity.
-Those with the most extreme form of gender dysphoria may be referred to as transsexuals..
+Gender dysphoria is characterized by a strong, persistent cross-gender identification associated with anxiety, depression, irritability, and often a wish to live as a gender different from the sex assigned at birth.
+People with gender dysphoria often believe they are victims of a biologic accident and are cruelly imprisoned in a body incompatible with their subjective gender identity.
+The most extreme form of gender dysphoria may be referred to as transsexualism.

 Sex and gender are not the same thing.